 In some of the dual leaderships the woman and the man both perished.
 In one case, that of Gusta Dawidson and Shimshon Draenger (1943), this was the fulfillment of a secret contract between the two: she surrendered to the Germans when she heard that Shimshon had been captured.
 In two cases—Antek Zuckerman and Zivia Lubetkin and Abba Kovner and Vitka Kempner—both parties survived to lead a happy life in Israel.
-But in most of the cases only the women survived and in their memoirs they focused on the story of their dead comrades.
-The first historiography of the Jewish uprising was written by women who tended to minimize their own role in the events and to emphasize that played by their partner, mainly of their dead lover-leader.
+In most cases only the women survived; in their memoirs they focused on the story of their dead comrades.
+The initial historiography of the Jewish uprising was thus written by women who tended to minimize their own role in the events and emphasize their partner.
 The later historiography was written by men and again the role of the women was reduced.
-It seems that the time has come to give the women their due.
+It seems that the time has come to give these women their due.

 Draenger, Gusta Davison.
 Justyna’s Narrative.
 Edited by David H. Hirsch and Eli Pfefferkorn.
 Translated by Roslyn Hirsch and David H. Hirsch.
 Amherst, MA: University of Massachusetts Press, 1996

 Grosman, Haika.
 The Underground Army: Fighters of the Bialystock Ghetto (translated from the Hebrew by Shmuel Beeri).
 New York: Holocaust Library, 1987